devmams/healthApp/README.md

 # healthApp

-HealthApp is an application which go to allow a user to take a appointement with his doctor.
+HealthApp is an application which go to allow a user to take a appointment with his doctor.